isomerpages/moe-punggolsec/_co-curricular-activities/Clubs and Societies.md

 **Environmental Club**:

-\- Sustained Vanda Miss Joaquim Award for the School Green Awards 2022 and 2021
+\- Sustained Vanda Miss Joaquim Award for the School Green Awards 2023 and 2022

-**Indian Literacy Drama Debate Society**:
+**Indian Language Drama and Debating Society**:

-\-Singapore Youth Festival 2019 and 2021 (Distinction)
+\-Singapore Youth Festival 2021 and 2023 (Distinction)

 \- Navarasam Competition in 2021 (First Postion)